 How Many Baby Snakes Are Born At A Time?

 Oviparous (egg-laying) snakes produce fewer babies in one round than an ovoviviparous or viviparous snake.

-This is because live litters average around eleven babies while the average oviparous snake will lay around seven eggs in one clutch.
+Live litters average around eleven babies, while the average oviparous snake will lay around seven eggs in one clutch.

 Of course, there are always exceptions to the general rules.

 The number of baby snakes produced in one litter or clutch is generally dependent on the natural presence or absence of predators.

 If a particular snake species is more worried about predators, they will have more offspring to increase their reproductive success.